namnamir/threat-hunting/Cybersecurity-Terms.md

 - **Confidentiality**: The characteristic of data or information when it is not made available or disclosed to unauthorized persons or processes.
 NIST 800-66
 - **Criticality**: A measure of the degree to which an organization depends on the information or information system to succeed in a mission or a business function.
 NIST SP 800-60 Vol. 1, Rev. 1
 - **Data Integrity**: The property that data has not been altered unauthorizedly.
 Data integrity covers data in storage, during processing, and while in transit.
 Source: NIST SP 800-27 Rev A
-- **Encryption**: Converting the message from its plaintext to ciphertext.
+- **Encryption**: Converting the message from its plaintext to cipher-text.
 Sometimes, it is also referred to as enciphering.
 The two terms are sometimes used interchangeably in literature and have similar meanings.
 - **General Data Protection Regulation (GDPR)**: In 2016, the European Union passed comprehensive legislation that addresses personal privacy, deeming it an individual human right.
 - **Governance**: Managing an organization usually includes all aspects of how decisions are made, such as policies, roles, and procedures the organization uses to make those decisions.
 - **Health Insurance Portability and Accountability Act (HIPAA)**: This U.S. federal law is the most critical healthcare information regulation in the United States.
 It directs the adoption of national standards for electronic healthcare transactions while protecting the privacy of individual health information.
 Other provisions address fraud reduction, protections for individuals with health insurance, and various other healthcare-related activities.
 Est. 1996.